-This cycle consists of Above Ground Dead-front (AGDF) and Above Ground Live-front (AGLF) detailed external and internal inspections of dead-front and live-front padmounted facilities to identify conditions that are out of compliance with GO 128.
+This cycle consists of Above Ground Dead-front (AGDF) and Above Ground Live-front (AGLF) detailed external and internal inspections of dead-front and live-front pad-mounted facilities to identify conditions that are out of compliance with GO 128.

-• AGDF (Above Ground Dead-front, Five-year)
+o AGDF (Above Ground Dead-front, Five-year)

-This cycle consists of a detailed external and internal inspection of dead-front pad-mounted facilities to identify conditions out of compliance with GO 128.
-Originally, the AGDF cycle only required an external inspection; however, changes in 1999 modified this requirement to include an internal inspection.
+This cycle consists of a detailed external and internal inspection of dead-front padmounted facilities to identify conditions out of compliance with GO 128.
 The cycle is still named AGDF to separate the dead-front equipment data from live-front equipment data.
 This is a five-year inspection cycle.

-• AGLF (Above Ground Live-front, Five-year)
+o AGLF (Above Ground Live-front, Five-year)

-This cycle consists of a detailed external and internal inspection of live-front pad-mounted facilities to identify conditions out of compliance with GO 128.
+This cycle consists of a detailed external and internal inspection of live-front padmounted facilities to identify conditions out of compliance with GO 128.
 This is a five-year inspection cycle.